 Prior to applying for admission to the major, you must complete the following courses:

 - Economics 201 Introduction to Economic Analysis: Microeconomics (completed with a grade of P/C- or higher)

 - At least one of the following must be passed with a letter grade of C- or higher:

 - PPPM 280 Introduction to the Nonprofit Sector

 To be considered for admission, click the "Apply Now" button below and complete and submit the following materials:

-- Transcripts: from all colleges and universities attended (unofficial transcripts are acceptable)
+- Transcripts: from all colleges and universities attended, including UO (unofficial transcripts are acceptable)

-- Brief résumé: showing educational, employment, and volunteer history (avoid high school experience on résumé)
+- Brief Résumé: showing college-level education, employment, and volunteer history (avoid high school experience on résumé)

 Additional guidelines regarding the personal statement: